 Strategic Alliances & Community Partnerships

-Boston Medical Center – We have a longstanding partnership with BMC.
-About 85% of our patients in need of specialty care are referred to BMC, and nearly 300 of our patients use BMC’s emergency room every month.
+-Boston Medical Center – We have a longstanding partnership with BMC.
+About 85% of our patients in need of specialty care are referred to BMC.
 With approximately 800 discharges from BMC annually, BMC and WSHC collaborate on care plans for High-Risk patients, deliver patient-centered care, improve health outcomes, and reduce care costs.

-Brigham & Women’s Hospital – BWH provides our in-patient OBGYN care.
+– Brigham & Women’s Hospital – BWH provides our in-patient OBGYN care.
 WSHC coordinates with BWH on ER and inpatient discharges.
-The hospital also has liaisons who redirect patients from their ER to WSHC’s Urgent Care Clinic.
+The hospital also has liaisons who redirect patients from their ER to WSHC’s Same Day Clinics, as appropriate.

-Dana-Farber Cancer Institute (DFCI) — We have a unique and innovative partnership with DFCI to address the cancer disparities in minority and low income communities.
-The program includes community-based medical oncology consultations in the Cancer Care Center located in our building, screenings, diagnosis and survivorship programs at Whittier, mobile mammography services provided at our second clinic site in the Chelsea Commons area of Roxbury, and patient navigation and treatment on the DFCI campus.
+– Dana-Farber Cancer Institute (DFCI) — we have a unique and innovative partnership with DFCI to address the cancer disparities in minority and low income communities.
+The program includes community-based medical oncology consultations in the Cancer Care Center located in our building, screenings, diagnosis, a Mammography Suite, Oral Health Cancer program, Lung Cancer and Smoking Cessation, Genetics Testing, and survivorship programs at Whittier.
+In addition, DFCI provides mobile mammography services at our satellite clinic site in the Quincy Commons area of Roxbury, and patient navigation and treatment on the DFCI campus.
 This provides our patients with seamless access to care at a world renowned Cancer Institute.

-Mass College of Pharmacy and Health Services University: Through a partnership established in 2014, a Clinical Pharmacist from MCPHS provides our High-Risk patients with medication management, and other medication safety-related services.
-The HRN and Clinical Pharmacist encourage patients to use the extended hours of WSHC’s Urgent Care Clinic instead of emergency rooms.
+– Mass College of Pharmacy and Health Services University (MCPHS): Through a partnership established in 2014, a Clinical Pharmacist from MCPHS provides our High-Risk patients with medication management, and other medication safety-related services.
+The HRN and Clinical Pharmacist encourage patients to use the extended hours of WSHC’s Same-Day services instead of emergency rooms.

 - Public Housing Men’s Health Initiative: Addresses the daunting health disparities affecting men of color who suffer disproportionately from debilitating, life-threatening health conditions.